AdobeDocs/workfront.en/help/classic/manage-work/requests/requests/overview-workfront-requests.md

 product-area: requests
 navigation-topic: create-requests
 title: Overview of Requests in Adobe Workfront
-description: (NOTE: : this article is in draft mode, but consider making it public?!
-Could be the landing spot for a general Requests area?!
+description: "(NOTE: : this article is in draft mode, but consider making it public?!
+Could be the landing spot for a general Requests area?!"
 hidefromtoc: true
 ---